apache/arrow/docs/source/python/dataset.rst

     - scan / scan tasks / iterators of record batches

 The :func:`~Dataset.to_table` method loads all selected data into memory at once resulting in a pyarrow Table.
-Alternatively, a datasetscan also be scanned one RecordBatch at a time in an iterative manner using the :func:`~Dataset.scan` method::
+Alternatively, a dataset can also be scanned one RecordBatch at a time in an iterative manner using the :func:`~Dataset.scan` method::